UWC2-PYTHON/ProgrammingInPython/source/modules/Decorators.rst

     def add(a, b):
         return a + b

-The declarative form (called a decorator expression) is far more common, but both have the identical result, and can be used interchangeably.
+The declarative form -- called a decorator expression -- is far more common, but both have the identical result, and can be used interchangeably.

 Here's another simple example.
 First we define a decorator -- note that it is a function that takes an argument, and returns a function: